 - Hardship funding – for unforeseen difficulties facing the scholar

 - a commitment to improving the lives of others

 - leadership potential

-Courses which are NOT eligible for Gates Cambridge Scholarships:
+Courses which Gates Cambridge does NOT consider:

-- Any Undergraduate degree such as BA (undergraduate) or BA affiliated (a second BA)
+- Any Undergraduate degree, such as BA (undergraduate) or BA affiliated (a second BA)

 - Master of Business (MBA)

 - MD Doctor of Medicine degree (6 years, part-time, Home students only)

 - Graduate Course in Medicine (A101)